 Healthcare professionals may also be at an increased risk for depression, anxiety, and job-related burnout.
-RPP’s team of experienced specialists uses proven best practices to assist you with obtaining the personalized care, treatment, and support you need to rebuild your life and to continue your career.
+RPP’s team of experienced specialists uses proven best practices to assist you with obtaining the personalized care, treatment, and support you need to rebuild your life and continue your career.

 Will my loved one lose his or her license if they contact RPP?

-Professionals who contact RPP, before their professional licensing board is contacted, remain anonymous to their peers.
+Professionals who contact RPP before their professional licensing board is contacted remain anonymous to their peers.
 The boards have chosen to encourage voluntary participation by allowing RPP to assist licensees who voluntarily report to RPP outside of the board’s disciplinary process.
 Voluntary compliant participants will not be reported to the Board.

 However, if a licensee is referred to RPP by their licensing board, RPP will communicate with the Board concerning the licensee’s progress.
-A Board referred licensee may lose his or her license temporarily, with the return of the license contingent upon the professional’s compliance with both RPP’s requirements and his or her board order.
-This varies from board to board and case by case when the participant is not voluntary.
+A Board referred licensee may lose his or her license temporarily, with the return of the license contingent upon the professional’s compliance with RPP’s requirements and his or her board order.
+This varies from board to board and case by case when the participation is not voluntary.